 Bitcoins: Trading vs Investing

 Bitcoin Futures Contracts allow traders to go long or short without actually holding the Cryptocurrency.
-This means traders can get exposure to the price of Bitcoins without worrying about the security risks associated with storing it.
+This means traders can get exposure to the price of Bitcoins without worrying about the security risks associated with storing them.
 This is similar to trading Energy Futures such as oil where you speculate on its price rather than physically owing oil.
 Trading in Micro Bitcoin Futures does not require you to own any Bitcoins.
-As a futures trader, you do not need to worry about hacks, theft, wallets, and all the other challenges that actual physical holders may be susceptible to.
-Since the launch of Cryptocurrencies, hundreds of millions of dollars have “disappeared”, been hacked, or stolen.

 Advantages of trading Micro Bitcoin Futures on the CME

 The CME is the largest and one of the most liquid futures exchanges in the world and operates the Standard & Poor’s 500 (S&P 500) Index and the Dow Jones Industrial Average (DJIA), the two most widely known stock indexes.